 Ketosis may prevent gastric distress

-Athletes in ketosis can perform well at a steady endurance pace, and can do so for many hours while consuming far fewer calories than carbohydrate-dependent competitors.
+On the positive side, athletes in ketosis can perform well at a steady endurance pace, and can do so for many hours while consuming far fewer calories than carbohydrate-dependent competitors.
 As a result, ketosis may be a good solution for athletes who consistently struggle with gastric distress during ultradistance events.
 During exercise lasting 9-24+ hours, changes in blood volume, heat stress, and hydration status can slow or halt gut motility.
 This is a problem when you are consuming large amounts of energy and fluid because food that stays in the gut too long creates the gas, bloating, and nausea that make athletes drop out of races.
 In fact, GI problems are the leading cause of DNFs in ultramaraton events, so the prevention of gastric distress could potentially make dietary ketosis a reasonable solution for some ultradistance athletes.

 For the record, CTS Coach Jason Koop, author of Training Essentials for Ultrarunning, disagrees with me on the paragraph above.
 He believes strongly that fat adaptation/dietary ketosis is not a good idea for ultrarunners because it is physiologically limiting and because the gut is trainable.
 He agrees ultraendurance athletes in ketosis might be less vulnerable to GI distress, but points out that GI distress is most often the result of poor planning and inadequate training (both physical and nutritional).
 In that context, ketosis is a complicated solution to a relatively simple problem, and an ultimately inferior solution in terms of maximizing physiological performance.